section-engineering-education/engineering-education/content/articles/introduction-to-cs-unit-test/index.md

 ### Introduction
-Unit tests are used in the software development process to test specific sections of a program (usually methods) to ensure that the developer performs as intended.
+Unit tests are used in the software testing process where specific sections of a program (usually methods,fuctions or classes) are tested to ensure that they performs as intended.
 A unit test is a piece of code written by a developer to test small pieces of a larger program's functionality.
 Unit testing is designed to be simple.

 In most situations, the test cases are defined as methods that evaluate and assess if a returned result from a Unit Test is equal to the value you expected when you wrote the method.